Insider Transactions Ratio

 S&P 500 Forward P/E Ratio and Subsequent 5-Year Returns

-Forward P/E Ratio and Subsequent 5-Year Annualized Returns Considering the valuation of the U.S. stock market, investors may need to adjust their expectations for equity returns, which are likely to be lower in the coming five years.
+Forward P/E Ratio and Subsequent 5-Year Annualized Returns Given current U.S. stock market valuations, investors may need to lower their expectations for equity returns over the next five years.
 Image: J.P.
 Morgan Asset Management